mattbun/smtp-pushover/README.md

 ## How do I use it?

-Docker images are available at [Docker Hub](https://hub.docker.com/r/mattbun/smtp-pushover) and [GitHub Container Registry](https://github.com/mattbun/smtp-pushover/pkgs/container/smtp-pushover).
+Docker images are available at [GitHub Container Registry](https://github.com/jpwtck/smtp-pushover/pkgs/container/smtp-pushover).

 To use it with `docker-compose`, you could configure it like this: